dthul/swissrpg-discord-bot/schema.md

 1:1 relationship between a Discord channel and its Discord host role.\
 See `discord_host_role:{}:discord_channel` for the inverse relationship.

+`discord_channel:{}:removed_hosts`: set of u64\
+Set of hosts (Discord ID) that have been manually removed from this channel.
+These users might still be part of the channel, but should not be automatically promoted to hosts of this channel anymore.

+`discord_channel:{}:removed_users`: set of u64\
+Set of users (Discord ID) that have been manually removed from this channel.
+These users should not be automatically added back to this channel anymore.

 `orphaned_discord_channels`: set of u64\
 Set of Discord channels that were created by the bot but could not be successfully deleted in the past